ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 You must review the following important notes before you begin migration.

-Billing considerations:
+Billing considerations
-   During the migration, you will need to create a new [{{site.data.keyword.contdelivery_short}}](/catalog/services/continuous-delivery) instance in the destination region and resource group to enable your toolchains, pipelines, and projects in the destination region.
+: During the migration, you will need to create a new [{{site.data.keyword.contdelivery_short}}](/catalog/services/continuous-delivery) instance in the destination region and resource group to enable your toolchains, pipelines, and projects in the destination region.
 You may also wish to keep the original resources in the source region available for use until you have transitioned to the new region.
-If you use the {{site.data.keyword.contdelivery_short}} service with the **Professional** plan, please be aware that you will be charged for both regions according to the number of authorized users configured in each instance.
+If you use the {{site.data.keyword.contdelivery_short}} service with the **Professional** plan, be aware that you will be charged for both regions according to the number of authorized users configured in each instance.
 If costs are a concern, you can change the plan in the source region's {{site.data.keyword.contdelivery_short}} instance to Lite once you have transitioned to the new region.
-The resources will be read-only if you have exceeded the Lite plan limits.
+The resources will be read-only if you have exceeded the [Lite plan limits](/docs/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage).
 However you can change back to the Professional plan at any time if you wish to use it again.
+[Learn more](/docs/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage) about Continuous Delivery billing and plans.

-Duplicate Pipeline runs:
+Duplicate Pipeline runs
-   During the migration, you may create new pipelines in the destination region.
-If those pipelines have timed triggers set to run automatically on a schedule, or Git triggers configured to run automatically on Git events like PRs or commits, those events could trigger duplicate pipeline runs (one in the original pipeline and one in the new pipeline).
+: During the migration, you may create new pipelines in the destination region.
+If those pipelines have **timed triggers** set to run automatically on a schedule, or **Git triggers** configured to run automatically on Git events like PRs or commits, those events could trigger duplicate pipeline runs (one in the original pipeline and one in the new pipeline).
 To avoid potential disruption, copied pipelines will have these types of triggers disabled by default.
 It is recommended to manage these triggers such that there is only one set enabled at a time.
 Once you are comfortable with the transition to the new pipeline, you can enable the triggers on it and disable the triggers on the original pipeline.

 ## Install dependencies
 {: #cd-migrate-region-install}
 {: step}

-The [@ibm-cloud/cd-tools](https://www.npmjs.com/package/@ibm-cloud/cd-tools){: external} runs on your local machine, and requires [Node.js](https://nodejs.org/){: external} to be installed.
-The `copy-toolchain` command works by first serializing a toolchain and its tool integrations (including Tekton pipelines) into [Terraform](https://developer.hashicorp.com/terraform){: external} (.tf) files, then applying the Terraform files to the new region to create the toolchain copy.
+The [@ibm-cloud/cd-tools](https://www.npmjs.com/package/@ibm-cloud/cd-tools){: external} utility runs on your local machine, and requires the following dependencies to be installed.

-To use the [@ibm-cloud/cd-tools](https://www.npmjs.com/package/@ibm-cloud/cd-tools){: external} npx utility on your local machine, first install the required dependencies:
-* Node.js v20 (or later)
+* [Node.js](https://nodejs.org/){: external} v20 (or later)
-* Terraform v1.13.3 (or later)
+* [Terraform](https://developer.hashicorp.com/terraform){: external} v1.13.3 (or later)

-### MacOS
+### macOS
 {: #cd-migrate-region-install-OnMacOS}

-Run the following commands to install dependencies on MacOS.
+Run the following commands to install dependencies on macOS.

 ```bash
 brew install node
 brew tap hashicorp/tap
 brew install hashicorp/tap/terraform
 ```
-{: pre}
+{: codeblock}

 ### Other platforms
 {: #cd-migrate-region-install-OnOtherPlatforms}